-- All records relating to child welfare concerns will be kept in the locked safeguarding filing cabinet/recorded on salesforce and the file will be kept secure - a chronology of concern should be kept; - 2.
+- All records relating to child welfare concerns will be kept in the locked safeguarding filing cabinet/recorded on salesforce (only accessible by WYZ Safeguarding Team) and the file will be kept secure - a chronology of concern should be kept; - 2.
 We will keep written records of any concerns about young people, even where there is no need to refer the matter immediately; - 3.
-Written records will be uploaded to Salesforce; - 4.
-Every written record will be reviewed and actioned at weekly Safeguarding meeting; - 5.
-Information from records will only be accessed by staff on a "need to know" basis; - 6.
-Appropriate Staff will need to know when a young person is subject to a Child Protection Plan (previously the Child Protection Register), so they can monitor the young person's welfare.
+Written records will be uploaded to Salesforce; via our C4C process or as an additional attachment - 4.
+Every written record will be reviewed and actioned at weekly Safeguarding meeting;

+Information from records will only be accessed by staff on a "need to know" basis;

+6. Appropriate Staff eg. Safeguarding Team/Duty Managers will need to Wigan youth know when a young person is subject to a Child Protection Plan (previously the Child Protection